Turkish police raid media close to cleric rival Gulen, detain 24

 Erdogan, who consolidated his power further in moving from the prime minister's office to the presidency in August, has described "Gulenists" in the past as terrorists and traitors.

-(Additional reporting by Humeyra Pamuk; Writing by Daren Butler; Editing by Ralph Boulton and Catherine Evans)
+(Additional reporting by Humeyra Pamuk; Writing by Daren Butler, Editing by Ralph Boulton and Stephen Powell)